inphode/everything/README.md

 ## Requirements

-- Ubuntu 19.04 (The eventual intention is to make this work on a wide variety of systems)
+- Debian-based distros (The eventual intention is to make this work on a wide variety of systems)
 - curl package (`sudo apt install curl`)
 - Currently hard-coded to install into `~/.everything`